Last updated on: May 2019

 It’s the most basic shared hosting plan being offered by Site Ground, priced at just $3.95.
-It allows you to host one website, offering 10GB of web space and being ideal for sites getting up to 10000 monthly visitors.
+It allows you to host one website, offering 10GB of web space and being ideal for sites getting up to 10 000 monthly visits.

 The name does a pretty good job of explaining what type of users it may be a good fit for.
 Priced at $5.95 per month, the GrowBig plan allows hosting multiple websites, with the amount of web space offered being 20GB.